2kool2/accessible-faq/readme.md

 * Lightweight vanilla JavaScript with zero dependencies.
 * Meets WCAG 2 level AA and uses ARIA roles.
-* Answers may be open by default using a class.
+* Answers may be expanded by default.
-* Answers may be open by URI fragment.
+* Answers may be expanded by URI fragment.
+* Answer heights are resolved via JavaScript.
+* Animations are CSS controlled.

 <br>